-New Connectio n Request Policy X ection Request Forwarding est can be authenticated by the local server or it can be forwarded to RADIUS servers in a er group.
-If the policy co nditions match the conn ection request, these settings are applied.
-Forwarding Connection Specify whether connection requests are processed locally, are forwarded to remote RADIUS servers for authentication, or are accepted without authentication.
-C Authenticate requests on this server C Eorward requests to the following remote RADIUS server group for authentication: C Accept users without validating credentials C Accept users without validating credentials Previous Next Einish Cancel
+New Connectio on Request Policy x Specify Connection Request Forwarding The connection request can be authenticated by the local server or it can be forwarded to RADIUS servers in a remote RADIUS server group.
+If the policy co nditions match the conn action request, these settings are applied.
+Forwarding Request ) Connection Specify whether connection requests are processed locally, are forwarded to remote RADIUS servers for authentication, or are accepted without authentication.
+Authenticate requests on this server Previous Next Einish Cancel ]